accursoft/haskell-cloud-cart/README.md

 Tidying
 -------
-OpenShift's `tidy` command will delete all logs, cabal's cache of downloaded packages, and the repository working directory.
+OpenShift's `tidy` command will delete all logs (if the server is stopped), cabal's cache of downloaded packages, and the repository working directory.
 Installed packages (and binaries) are not deleted.

 Markers
 -------